-This multipronged approach to DEI learning engages learners’ heads, hearts and hands to create a movement with staying power.
+This multipronged approach to DEI training and learning engages learners’ heads, hearts and hands to create a movement with staying power.

 It is an understatement to say that diversity, equity and inclusion (DEI) training is a complex and fraught topic.
 DEI sits at the intersection of issues that people in America continue to grapple with, including race, gender, sexual orientation, equity, power, privilege, income inequality, and opportunity, to name a few.

 Given how sensitive these issues are, it is tempting for DEI educators to soft-pedal around difficult topics and hope that participants get it in their own time.
 This is a mistake.
 The value of DEI learning in the workplace lies in the collective insights, dialogue, and behavior change of the group and the organization over time.
 Educators cannot enable this change by skirting hard conversations.
 We need to confront difficult truths in a way that both engages and empowers participants to build something better for themselves and their colleagues.